 Where to stay?

 Panajachel is the main city, located at the lake.
 It’s your starting point for all trips around the lake.
 You can choose to spend the night in this city, but it’s best to find a beautiful hotel around the lake or in one of the villages.
 Especially if you want to go on a longer hike, as you need to start early morning.
-Looking for nice places to stay?
-Check my guide with the best hotels around Lake Atitlán.
+Looking for nice places to stay in Guatemala?
+Check my guide with the best hotels in Guatemala.

 From Lake Atitlán, travel to the most famous city of Guatemala: Antigua.
 Make sure you schedule this journey on a Thursday or Sunday, so you can make a stop at the colorful market of Chichicastenango.
 Not only a shopping paradise but also a great way to observe local life.